lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 “ in digitising the microfilms in their original forms, EEBO decided (presumably for commercial reasons rather than purely scholarly ones) against sanitising the images.
 Openings are retained rather than broken into single pages; images are not cropped; rulers, place-holders, and descriptive notes are left in place; blank leaves are not removed.
 While Kichuk’s concern about ‘remedia- tion’ is a real one, it is difficult to use EEBO for any length of time without being reminded that these are reproductions of actual objects.”
 (Gadd 688)

+Began as Research Publications, Inc in 1981, which began the Eighteenth Century Collection in 1983.
+Their rival was University Microfilms.
+RP became Thomson Gale, now Gale Cengage.
+UM became ProQuest.

+By 1997, Research Publications, Inc had become Primary Source Media.
+(LOC http://id.loc.gov/authorities/names/n98069963.html) In September 1998, “the Thomson Corporation \[merged\] three of its electronic and reference publishing subsidiaries---Gale Research, Information Access Company (IAC), and Primary Source Media---into a new company called The Gale Group.” (http://newsbreaks.infotoday.com/NewsBreaks/Thomson-Merges-Gale-IAC-Primary-Source-Media-into-The-Gale-Group-17999.asp)

+*1983 Eighteenth Century Collection* microfilm begins to be produced by Research Publications, Inc

 ECCO, as a distinct resource, is a historic latecomer compared to EEBO.
 The initial microfilms were created in \[???\] by \[???\].
 In 2003, Thomson Gale began making digital copies of the Eighteenth Century Collection microfilms available to subscribers online.
 The digital images were made from the microfilm masters, which were 400 dpi, and thus higher resolution than the microfilm copies.